Thiel Foundation: Imitatio

 Imitatio is a project funded by the Thiel Foundation that aims to understand the world through the lens of Rene Girard's mimetic theory.

 Breakout Labs

-Breakout Labs is a grant-making body operating as part of the Thiel Foundation (a philanthropic organization created by Peter Thiel).
+Breakout Labs is a grant-making body operating as part of the Thiel Foundation.
 Breakout Labs gives grants for early-stage scientific research that is too speculative or long-term to interest the for-profit sector (such as angel investors and venture capitalists) but may be unsuitable for traditional sources of funding for scientific research due to its radical or offbeat nature.
 Grants are made through a competitive application and selection process.
 Breakout Labs announced its first batch of grantees on April 17, 2012, and its second batch of grantees on August 15, 2012.

 Other organizations supported

 The Thiel Foundation supports outside groups in three main areas: freedom, science and technology, and anti-violence.
 Some of the prominent organizations that have received major grants from the Thiel Foundation are described below.